-Since when I first posted this, it was tagged onto another (related) post, I thought it would be good to provide the same discussion in a more independent format.
+Since when I first posted this, it was connected to another (related) post.
+For that reason, I thought it would be good to provide the same discussion in a more independent format.

-In general, the public has been dumbed down how the process of translation, how translation is done, and how language and meaning works.
+In general, the public has been poorly served by publishers and scholars with regard to how the process of translation, how translation is done, and how language and meaning works.
 I attribute this to embarrassingly naive books on translation like those of Ryken, but also the preface writers for both “Literal” translations as well as Functional translations.
 The author of the explanation of the translation model for the NLT is just as at fault for conveying poor information about translation as anyone.

 Now, moving on to the more constructive statements that I have for discussing translation methodology.
 What follows consists of a bit of history, a bit of linguistics, and a bit of commentary on translation practice & method.
 Let me begin by trying to explain why Nida used the terms he did and what was supposed to be meant by them.
 The key term here is the Functional in Functional Equivalence.